tomcl/issie/README.md

 If you want to get started as a developer, follow these steps:

 1. Download and install the latest (3.x) [Dotnet Core SDK](https://www.microsoft.com/net/learn/get-started).
-For Mac and Linux users, download and install [Mono](http://www.mono-project.com/download/stable/) from official website (the version from brew is incomplete, may lead to MSB error on step 6).
+For Mac and Linux users, download and install [Mono](http://www.mono-project.com/download/stable/) from official website (the version from brew is incomplete, may lead to MSB error later).

 2. Download & unzip the Issie repo, or if contributing clone it locally, or fork it on github and then clone it locally.